rossmoody/link-roamer/README.md

 ![Link Roamer Graphic!](./assets/graphic.png)

-> Due to v3 Manifest incompatibility, this extension is only available on Chrome for now.
-Download this extension on the [Chrome Web store](https://chrome.google.com/webstore/detail/link-roamer/lgcgflalbmeodapiohjepkjlgipmhofe).
+> Download this extension on the [Chrome Web store](https://chrome.google.com/webstore/detail/link-roamer/lgcgflalbmeodapiohjepkjlgipmhofe).

 A browser extension for gathering, organizing, and inspecting all the links on a web page.
 This extension allows you to: